Disclaimer: Buffy and Harry Potter are not mine.

 "However, he was still fairly clear."

-Giles removed his glasses, clearly irritated as he began to rub the bridge of his nose.
+Giles removed his glasses yet again and began to rub the bridge of his nose.
 "Buffy…"

 "Very well."
-Giles replaced his glasses, looking pointedly at Buffy.
+Giles replaced his glasses, looking pointedly away from Buffy.
 "And how do you expect them to pay for their tickets?"

+Buffy’s lips drew down into a frown.
 She hadn't thought of that.
-They'd pretty much been mooching off of the Watcher expense account, justifying it because they really did sometimes help with the whole world-saving business.
+And from the silence coming from Willow and Xander, they hadn't either.
+The two of them had pretty much been mooching off of the Watcher expense account, justifying it because they really did sometimes help with the whole world-saving business.

-She smiled, her eyes crinkling mischievously.
+Then she had another thought, one that made her mouth widen in a smile and her eyes crinkle mischievously as she once again beamed up at Giles.
 "I assume that you still have that shiny, platinum-colored card hiding in the top drawer of your desk…"

 "How….how did you…"